EHE Exam Q&A (13)

-When should I show up for my EHE exam?
+When should I show up for my EHE Health exam?

-Please arrive 15 minutes before the scheduled start of your appointment.
+Please arrive 15 minutes before the scheduled start of your EHE Health appointment.
 Arriving late can cause delays.

 How are my records handled?

-Does my EHE physician replace my primary care physician?
+Does my EHE Health physician replace my primary care physician?

-EHE physicians do not initiate prescriptions for medications that require follow-up or chronic management.
-We focus on prevention, and an EHE visit is not the same thing as going to a primary care physician.
+EHE Health physicians do not initiate prescriptions for medications that require follow-up or chronic management.
+An EHE Health visit is not the same thing as going to a primary care physician.
+We focus on prevention.

 Certain medications may be prescribed.
-These include antibiotics or antivirals as part of a travel medicine consultation, and common preventive health medications such as an epinephrine auto-injector or a refill for combined hormonal contraceptives.
-Our doctors are all board certified and can prescribe at their discretion in these cases.
+These include antibiotics or antivirals as part of a travel medicine consultation, as well as common preventive health medications such as an epinephrine auto-injector or a refill for combined hormonal contraceptives.
+Our doctors are all board-certified and can prescribe at their discretion in these cases.

 What about follow-up visits?

-Will I be billed for anything EHE does?
+Will I be billed for anything EHE Health does?

-Will EHE test for anything (such as STIs or drug use) without my consent?
+Will EHE Health test for anything (such as STIs or drug use) without my consent?

 No. Every screening is based on your approval.
-You can also decline any component of the exam you would prefer not to have.
+You can also decline any component of the EHE Health exam you would prefer not to have.